google/fonts/knowledge/glossary/terms/optical_size_axis/content.md

 }
 </pre>

-Alternatively, we can set an explicit value by using font-variation-settings, like so:
+Alternatively, we can set an explicit value by using `font-variation-settings`, like so:

 <pre>
 body {